evkx/evkx.github.io/content/models/ford/mustang_mach-e/Mustang_Mach-E_Long_Range_RWD/_index.md

 The Ford Mustang Mach-E Long Range RWD, with dimensions of 4713 mm in length, 1881 mm in width, and 1624 mm in height, falls into the Compact SUVs category, also known as C-SUVs.
 These offer a balance between the practicality and maneuverability of smaller vehicles and the space and versatility of larger SUVs.
 The Ford Mustang Mach-E Long Range RWD is available in a total of 8 paint colors, including both solid and metallic options.

-You can select from multiple wheel options in different sizes on the Ford Mustang Mach-E Long Range RWD, allowing you to customize your vehicle to suit your style and driving preferences.
+The Ford Mustang Mach-E Long Range RWD offers multiple wheel options in different sizes, allowing you to customize your vehicle to suit your style and driving preferences.
 The available tire and wheel combinations include:

 - 225/60 tires on 18" rims
 - 225/60 tires on 19" rims

-More narrow wheels will improve consumption and give a longer range, while wider wheels will provide better traction and handling.
+Narrower wheels improve consumption and provide a longer range, while wider wheels offer better traction and handling.

 The car has four [regular doors](../../../../technology/doors/) and a [hatchback-style liftgate](../../../../technology/doors/#hatcback-style-liftgate).